jiaqic2014/Polarizable-Ion-Model-for-LAMMPS/README.md

 1. The pim pair use Ewald summation on the charge-charge interaction.
 The pim style should be used with the fix style pimreg_cg or pimreg/lr1 and the kspace ewald style.

 2. The pim/lr style addionally includes the long range modeling for charge-dipole and dipole-dipole interaction.
 The pim/lr style needs to be used with fix style pimreg/cg/lr or pimreg/cg.
 For kspace, the pair should be used with ewald_cg or ewald_disp, read the code to determine their usage.

-## TLDR

-Use pair style pim, fix style pimreg/cg, and kspace ewald for verified performance.

 ## Extra-Fix